A man leaning over his desk and writing on a whiteboard in a sunny home office room. Learn "how long does it take to form a habit?" in this article.

 However, it’s those early steps that should get more of our attention, Lally says.
 “There is a useful distinction between deciding to get on your bike, and then what you do in the workout,” she says.
 “Either or both parts of the action, the instigation or the execution, may or may not be habitual.
 The part that matters in predicting whether people do it or not is the instigation part.
 Just begin, even if you don’t necessarily plan to do a long workout, as it is the habit of starting that you are trying to form.
 Then, you can build up the actual activity over time.”

-The Obstacle: Dwindling Motivation
+The Obstacle: Your Motivation Dwindles

 The fix: It’s natural for your motivation to dip after the initial high of your new routine starts to wear off.
-Experts agree that you can’t rely too much on self-control if you’re in this for the long haul.
+Experts agree that you can’t rely too much on pure motivation if you’re in this for the long haul.
 “The first thing people typically do is they try to motivate themselves, thinking of all the reasons why they should get healthier,” Wood says.
 “They exert self-control to make themselves engage in a new behavior.
-Self-control is fine if you only need to do something once or a couple of times in order to reach your goal, but health isn't like this.
+Self-control is fine if you only need to do something once or a couple of times in order to reach your goal, but health isn’t like this.
 Few of us can continually control our actions.”
-Instead of relying on motivation, you have to fall back on an easy, fun plan that makes the habit simple.
-So simple, in fact, that you don’t need to feel motivated to keep going.

-The Obstacle: You’re Not Seeing Changes Fast Enough
+The Obstacle: Changes Aren’t Noticeable Fast Enough

-The Obstacle: Life Hiccups
+The Obstacle: Life Gets In the Way

 The fix: At some point, your new habit will be challenged by factors outside of your control (your kid gets the flu, your car gets a flat).
 To prepare for this, make a list of if-then statements that account for the most likely scenarios.
 If I get too busy to make a healthy lunch, then I’ll order something nutritious from (insert a local healthy takeout option).
 If I don’t have time for my usual workout, then I’ll make sure to schedule a shorter workout later in the day to get in some movement.